Voodu/CSIT_AI_Lab/Ex1/README.md

-# Introduction to Artificial Intelligence
-## Laboratory 1

 ### Exercise 1 Route searching
 1. Create a set of cities (as points) with coordinates x, y on a plane with height as z coordinate.
 The cost of going from city A to city B is equal to the Euclidean distance between two cities, if there exists a road.
 You should define scenarios according to two criteria:
     1. There are all the direct connections / c.a.
 80% of possible connections